 In Littlewood you are a hero fresh from the epic fight that saved the world.
 Except you’ve somehow lost all of your memories!
-Luckily, you’re world-saving sidekicks are there to help you put the world back together in this charming sim adventure game.
+Luckily, your world-saving sidekicks are there to help you put the world back together in this charming sim adventure game.
 World peace has already been achieved, but is this little hero in for a long life of rinse and repeat or are there still plenty of thrills waiting to be uncovered?

 I’m no stranger to the management/sim category side of video games.
 I love em!
 They are my comfort food in video game form.
 I’d been excitedly watching the development of Littlewood for quite some time now and there was no doubt in my mind that this game was going to be a banger for sure.
 Those adorable Pokemon/Forager type graphics, the melodious soundtrack, and the creative looking gameplay all seemed like a win-win to me.

 I wasn’t able to jump on it as soon as it was released a few months ago, (I know – sad violins) but once I was finally able to, boy you can bet your buns there was no hesitation on my end!
 I’m always on the lookout for new games like this that just let you sit back and enjoy that sim life and Littlewood fit that bill perfectly.